-- a.
-Attend the quarterly walkthroughs or have an alternate attend. - b.
-Take photos of hazards and provide the pictures to the Partnership TL for inclusion in the quarterly report. - c.
+- c.
 Identify safety and health hazards/issues during the quarterly walkthrough and provide them to the TL so that they can be shared with the person assigned to draft the quarterly report. - d.
 Direct all questions to the Partnership TL (they are the primary contact for the Partnership); this helps ensure they know what is going on at all times and they are aware the employer's questions are being addressed in a timely manner. - e.
 Perform assigned duties that have been assigned by the Partnership TL and meet the established deadlines for completion of tasks. - f.
-Notify your Supervisor of the quarterly walkthrough dates so that they are aware of your schedule. - g.
-Notify your Supervisor if you are unable to fulfill your obligation to this committee/team. - h.
+Each team member needs to notify their Supervisor of the quarterly walkthrough dates and to let them know if they are unable to fulfill their obligation as a team member. - g.
 Attend the closing ceremony.